makrai/notes/rothe1907-pretrained-seq-gen.md

 * not anonymize entities
 * casing
   * original cased versions of CNN/DailyMail and BBC datasets
-  * Gigaword: lowercased version to match the publicly available lowercased test
+  * Gigaword: lowercased version to match the pub available lowercased test
 * truncation
   * input documents: to 512 tokens for CNN/DailyMail and BBC, and to 128 tokens
   * summaries was limited to 128 tokens for CNN/DailyMail, 64 for BBC, and 32
-* global batch size of 128 document-summary pairs for CNN/DailyMail and BBC, and
+* global batch size of 128 document-summary pairs for CNN/DailyMail and BBC, &
 * number of training steps depending on the training data sizes
   * 500k, 300k and 200k steps for the Gigaword, CNN/DailyMail and BBC
 * standard publicly available test sets; these consists of